-In a key study published in the September 2017 issue of Human Gene Therapy Clinical Development, Lovelace Biomedical researchers found that delivering AAV gene therapy for cystic fibrosis by inhalation was both feasible and safe.
+In a key study published in Human Gene Therapy Clinical Development, Lovelace Biomedical researchers found that delivering AAV gene therapy for cystic fibrosis by inhalation was both feasible and safe.

 As a result of the study, the authors recommend further development of the potential new drug, ultimately culminating in clinical evaluation of the aerosol-delivered version of a gene therapy for cystic fibrosis.
 Worldwide, more than 70,000 people live with cystic fibrosis, an inherited life-threatening disorder that damages the lungs and digestive system.

 The study, funded by the National Institutes of Health, is titled “A Preclinical Study in Rhesus Macaques for Cystic Fibrosis to Assess Gene Transfer and Transduction by AAV1 and AAV5 with a Dual-Luciferase Reporter System.”

 According to the study, a number of preclinical and clinical trials have been conducted using the first generation of adeno-associated virus, AAV2, to treat cystic fibrosis.
 All these studies showed that AAV gene therapy for cystic fibrosis is safe, but clinical benefit was not clearly demonstrated.
 “Thus, a new generation of AAV vectors based on other serotypes is needed to move the field forward,” the study says.

 Lovelace helped to test two AAV serotypes (AAV1 and AAV5) using a luciferase-based reporter system after delivery by both inhalation and intratrachel instillation.